Book Title: All the Colors of the Dark by Chris Whitaker

 Writing Style

 Chris Whitaker writes the book from multiple perspective.
 We follow Saint’s point of view as well as Patch’s.
 The author’s writing and descriptions brings the characters to life.
-For example, the way he describes Norma, you can clearly visualize this character.
+For example, the way he describes Norma and Sammy, you can clearly visualize these characters.
 But even more detailed than his character descriptions is the way he explains the settings.

 Even though there is a lot of reflection in the book, the pacing of the book is still relatively fast.
 You are waiting for something to happen and you are not quite sure what.